Atlantic Ocean: Water characteristics

 As the Gulf Stream meanders across the North Atlantic from the North American east coast to Western Europe its temperature drops by 20 C-change.

 Path of the thermohaline circulation.
 Purple paths represent deep-water currents, while blue paths represent surface currents.

 Surface water temperatures, which vary with latitude, current systems, and season and reflect the latitudinal distribution of solar energy, range from below -2 C to over 30 C. Maximum temperatures occur north of the equator, and minimum values are found in the polar regions.
 In the middle latitudes, the area of maximum temperature variations, values may vary by 7–8 C-change.

 From October to June the surface is usually covered with sea ice in the Labrador Sea, Denmark Strait, and Baltic Sea.

 The Coriolis effect circulates North Atlantic water in a clockwise direction, whereas South Atlantic water circulates counter-clockwise.
 The south tides in the Atlantic Ocean are semi-diurnal; that is, two high tides occur every 24 lunar hours.
 In latitudes above 40° North some east–west oscillation, known as the North Atlantic oscillation, occurs.

 Salinity

 On average, the Atlantic is the saltiest major ocean; surface water salinity in the open ocean ranges from 33 to 37 parts per thousand (3.3–3.7%) by mass and varies with latitude and season.
 Evaporation, precipitation, river inflow and sea ice melting influence surface salinity values.
 Although the lowest salinity values are just north of the equator (because of heavy tropical rainfall), in general, the lowest values are in the high latitudes and along coasts where large rivers enter.
 Maximum salinity values occur at about 25° north and south, in subtropical regions with low rainfall and high evaporation.

-The high surface salinity in the Atlantic, on which the Atlantic thermohaline circulation is dependent, is maintained by two processes: the Agulhas Leakage/Rings, which brings salty Indian Ocean waters into the South Atlantic, and the "Atmospheric Bridge", which evaporates subtropical Atlantic waters and exports it to the Pacific.
+The high surface salinity in the Atlantic, on which the Atlantic thermohaline circulation is dependent, is maintained by two processes.
+The Agulhas Leakage/Rings brings salty Indian Ocean waters into the South Atlantic while the "Atmospheric Bridge" evaporates subtropical Atlantic water and exports it to the Pacific.